peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

         PeterO.BigInteger exponent,
         PeterO.PrecisionContext ctx);

-Returns a binary float with the same value as this object but rounded to an integer.
+Returns a binary number with the same value as this object but rounded to an integer, and signals an invalid operation if the result would be inexact.

 <b>Parameters:</b>

- * <i>exponent</i>: A BigInteger object.
+ * <i>exponent</i>: The minimum exponent the result can have.
+This is the maximum number of fractional digits in the result, expressed as a negative number.
+Can also be positive, which eliminates lower-order places from the number.
+For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteens place (10b^3, 1000b).
+A value of 0 rounds the number to an integer.

  * <i>ctx</i>: A PrecisionContext object.

 <b>Returns:</b>

-A binary float with the same value as this object but rounded to an integer.
-Signals FlagInvalid and returns NaN if an overflow error occurred, or the result can't fit the given precision without rounding.
-Signals FlagInvalid and returns NaN if the new exponent is outside of the valid range of the precision context, if it defines an exponent range.
+A binary number rounded to the closest value representable in the given precision.
+Signals FlagInvalid and returns NaN if the result can't fit the given precision without rounding.
+Signals FlagInvalid and returns NaN if the precision context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside of the valid range of the precision context.

 ### RoundToExponent